aayush-cqu/12312316-COIT20261-2026T1/week02.md

 **Host 3**

 The IP is assigned via console.
-Open Host3 terminal and edit the configuration file *interfaces* located in /etc/network directory.
-Used text editor nano to edit the configuration file. \
-The IP assigned is fixed and the restart doesnt removed the IP.